MetaMask/metamask-extension/test/e2e/webdriver/README.md

 >
 >@param {string | object} rawLocator - Element locator<br>
 >@param {number} timeout - optional parameter that specifies the maximum amount of time (in milliseconds) to wait for the condition to be met and desired state of the element to wait for.<br>
->It defaults to 'visible', indicating that the method will wait until the element is visible on the page.<br>
+>It defaults to 'visible', indicating that the function will wait until the element is visible on the page.<br>
 >The other supported state is 'detached', which means waiting until the element is removed from the DOM.
 >
 >**Returns**<br>
->@returns {Promise} A promise that will be fulfilled when the element reaches the specified state or the timeout expires.<br>
+>@returns {Promise} promise resolving when the element meets the state or timeout occurs.<br>
 >@throws {Error} Will throw an error if the element does not reach the specified state within the timeout period.
 >
 >**Example** wait for element to load